tmehta12/LIFE748-Git-workshop/7_Create_GitHub_repo.md

 > **NB**: You will have a different URL, as this repository is private to me.

 ## Key Points
+> - Create a remote repository on the GitHub website using the "Create a new repository" page.
-> - Use `git remote add` to link your local repository to a remote repository
+> - On the terminal, use `git remote add` to link your local repository to the remote repository you created.